DanielFloeter/hyperlink-group-block/readme.txt

 == Screenshots ==

-1. The Hyperlink Group Block in the front-end view.
+1. Hyperlink Group Block to group Blocks with an hyperlink.
+2. Wrap Blocks with a link.
-2. Rendered HTML
+3. Rendered HTML.
-3. From the Block control or with shortcuts, you can insert description list pairs (dt, dd) before or after the current selection or delete a description list.
-4. Grid style
-5. Block Styles 'transformation' without change any code.
-6. Seperate Term (dt) and Description (dd) settings
+4. Advanced Settings for rel attributes.

 == Changelog ==

+= 1.0.1 - July 07th 2021 =
+* Transforms

 = 0.9.1 - July 06th 2021 =
 * Release